Naiseymae/Capstone/README.md

 ## How to Play
 OBJECTIVE: Collect as many amino acids to build the longest polypeptide chain as possible in the given time.
 START:
-When running, the game will display a ribosome complex with a mRNA strand of random bases (A, C, G, & U).
+When start button is clicked, the game will display a ribosome complex with a mRNA strand of random bases (A, C, G, & U).
 The 3 bases labeled "CODON" glow to indicate the 3 bases the player needs to pair (i.e., if the codon is AUG, then the player needs to find letters UAC in the letter grid.)
 The player starts with 5 energy and 99 seconds.
 GAMEPLAY:
 The bottom half of the screen displays a letter grid where the player will select their anti-codon in a "bejeweled" or "boggle" type fashion.
 When a player selects 3 base letters that pair correctly with the codon, a new tRNA enters with an amino acid.
 That amino acid will be added to the polypeptide chain, adding one to the player's chain length.
 Below the letter grid is a visual reminder that base "A" pairs with "U" and base "G" pairs with "C".
 CLEAR: